Meet Liza

 Hi, my name is Liza Fletcher…

-I am a certified 200-hour yoga teacher and certified 200-hour trauma-informed yoga teacher, driven by a passion for creating inclusive spaces where healing can unfold.
-Having experienced trauma firsthand, I’ve discovered how the practices of yoga, meditation, and breathwork cultivates a deeper connection between mind, body, and spirit.
-This journey hasbrought profound relief and inner balance, and it’s my mission to share these practices with others on similar paths.
+I am a certified 200-hour and certified 200-hour trauma-informed yoga teacher, driven by a passion for creating inclusive spaces where healing can unfold.
+Having experienced trauma firsthand, I’ve discovered how the practices of movement, meditation, and breathwork cultivates a deeper connection between mind, body, and spirit.
+This journey has brought profound relief and inner balance, and it’s my mission to share these practices with others on similar paths.

 I am committed to creating safe, supportive spaces where individuals can explore movement and breathe at their own pace.
-My approach blends mindfulness, movement, and compassion, meeting students exactly where they are on their journey.
+My approach blends mindfulness and compassion, meeting students exactly where they are.
 Whether working with those currently navigating trauma or those processing past experiences, I aim to offer yoga as a tool for personal transformation, emotional well-being, and empowerment.
-Yoga, for me, is more than just physical– it’s a journey toward wholeness, and I’m honored to guide others as they discover their own relief and resilience.
+Yoga, for me, is more than just physical– it’s a journey toward inner harmony, and I’m honored to guide others as they discover their own relief and resilience.

 A little more about my story…